-Only a small percentage of US citizens between the ages of 18 and 24 have a passport, and less than 5% study abroad.
+Only a small percentage of U.S. citizens between the ages of 18 and 24 have a passport, and just 1 in 10 students in that age range study abroad.
 It has long been part of IIE’s mission to increase participation and diversity in study abroad, so that all students can gain the academic and career benefits of international experience.

 When travel is safe again, there will be a swift resurgence in study abroad.
 You can help offer this transformative experience to many more students.
 Please consider investing in their future by making a gift to support this program.

 Tax Incentives for Charitable Giving in 2021

 Congress has recognized that the gifts generous donors make to nonprofits are an essential way everyone can help in this crisis.
 You can help IIE support students and scholars while saving on your 2021 income taxes.

 For those who don’t itemize their taxes: You can deduct up to $300 per taxpayer ($600 for a married couple) for charitable contributions.